 To successfully participate in the CERTIFIED FINANCIAL PLANNER® program, students are required to have access to the following technology, software, and systems:

-2. Internet Connection: A stable internet connection is essential for remote participation in lectures, accessing online resources, and completing assignments and assessments in the learning management system.
-This connection should support connectivity to the classroom and enable using a webcam during classes and exams.
+• Internet Connection: A stable internet connection is essential for remote participation in lectures, accessing online resources, and completing assignments and assessments in the learning management system.
+This connection should support connectivity to the classroom and enable the use of a webcam during classes and exams.

-8. Financial Calculator: A financial calculator is required for some coursework.
-The Hewlett Packard HP10BII+ Calculator is recommended and is available at many office supply stores and online.
+• Financial Calculator: A financial calculator is required for some coursework.
+The Hewlett-Packard HP10BII+ Calculator is recommended and is available at many office supply stores and online.

 Please ensure that you have access to these technologies and software before the start of the program to facilitate a smooth learning experience.